 Surface patching is used primarily for emergency repairs in areas that see a lot of traffic.
 This can include repairing cracks in walkways and filling in potholes on major roadways.

-If you see the need for this type of repair, by all means get it done as soon as you can.
-But as soon as you’re able, consider a long-term fix to the problem area or areas.
+If you see the need for this type of repair, by all means get it done as soon as you can and contact a paving contractor right away.

 Remove and Replace